 - Nearby public transportation, especially in urban areas

-- A fire station due to the noise
+- A fire station with alarms and sirens

-- A police station because of the constant stream of activity
+- A police station with a constant flow of activity

-When identifying a neighborhood, the public school district is a major consideration.
-Anyone purchasing a home with school aged children will be researching the local schools.
-A helpful site is GreatSchools.
-You can type in the property address and it will provide your district’s assigned elementary, middle and high school, as well as their ratings and reviews.
+When identifying a neighborhood, the public school district is a significant consideration.
+Anyone purchasing a home with school-aged children will research local schools.
+You can type in the property address, and it will provide your district’s assigned elementary school, middle school, and high school as well as the school’s ratings and reviews.

-It also shows each school’s distance from the property.
-In urban areas, being able to hop on a train or bus or even walk a few blocks to school is a plus, whereas in suburban areas a school several miles away is fine since most of them offer bus routes.
-Below is an example of what the site looks like.
+GreatSchools also shows each school’s distance from the subject property.
+In urban areas, being able to hop on a train, bus, or walk a few blocks to school is a plus whereas in suburban areas a school several miles away is fine since most offer transportation by school bus.

-Look for high ratings for each school (10 is the maximum), read the other parent’s comments and check out the student teacher ratio, class size, and the percentage of graduating class attending a higher learning institution.
-These factors are important to potential home buyers, so should be important to you, since being near a good school district can increase the value of your home.
+Look for high ratings for each school (10 is the maximum), read the other parent’s comments and check out the student to teacher ratio, class size, and the percentage of graduating class attending an institution of higher learning.
+These factors are important to potential homebuyers and should be relevant to you, since being near good schools can increase the value of your property.

-Don’t just take our word for it, one out of five home buyers said they would pay 6 to 10 percent above their budget for the right school.
-One out of 10 would double that to 20 percent.
-Those numbers mean that you may be able to get more money for your fix and flip by being in a desirable school district.
+One out of five homebuyers said they would pay 6% to 10% above their budget for the right school district.
+One out of 10 would double that to 20%.
+Those numbers mean that you may be able to get more money for your fix-and-flip by being in a desirable school district.

 Neighborhood Proximity to You & Your Contractors

-Also important when evaluating a neighborhood for your next flip is that neighborhood’s proximity to both you and your team.
-Afterall, when choosing a home to flip multiple site visits are needed and choosing a property that’s convenient to where you live or work will save you time and money.
+Also important when evaluating a neighborhood for your next flip is the neighborhood’s proximity to you and your team.
+When choosing a home to flip, multiple site visits are needed, and selecting a property that’s conveniently located will save you time and money.

-A property that conveniently located and near major highways will ensure that any contractors you employ can easily reach you.
+A property that is located near major highways will ensure that any contractors you employ can reach the property quickly.
 This will increase the number of contractors that may bid on your project, helping ensure your project is completed on time and on budget.
-Not only that but later on, it will ensure a maximum number of potential buyers can visit the property.
+Later on, it will ensure a maximum number of potential buyers can visit the property.

 2. Check Housing Market Statistics